BekaValentine/Asteria/README.md

 - Good error messages (ala Elm)
 - Stepper + variable viewer
 - Store info in call frames, etc. to figure out what types are stored in variables/registers
+- Separate compilation for all independent components (i.e. top-level terms)

 # Ecosystem